ffrappo/code-narrator-turbo/README.md

-# code-narrator
+# code-narrator-turbo

 ## Description

-[code-narrator](https://github.com/ingig/code-narrator) uses OpenAI to generate documentation for your source code, as well as create HowTo, FAQ, Tutorial, and other custom pages.
+[code-narrator](https://github.com/ffrappo/code-narrator-turbo) uses OpenAI to generate documentation for your source code, as well as create HowTo, FAQ, Tutorial, and other custom pages.
 Code-narrator documents itself and should be a validation of the documentation working, similar to a compiler compiling itself.
 Configuration `code-narrator.config.js` file is created on first run and sets the configuration for your project, such as project path, doc, documentation type, and more.
 The package can be installed using `npm i code-narrator -D`. code-narrator is code language, linguistic & framework neutral.
 It keeps your documentation always up to date.

 ## Getting Started